• nesk_ a year ago

 Google photos has a feature where it recognizes documents like credit cards and so you can search for them.

-• andrei-akopian 2 days ago
+• andrei-akopian a year ago

 For Android I recommend "OSS Document Scanner" it is just as good as MS Lens and CamScanner in my experience.